When might I need an advocate?

 The 1800 700 600 is a national number organised through the national Older Person’s Advocacy Network (OPAN), of which we are the Western Australian member.
 The line is set up to go to the OPAN member in the state/territory from which the call is made.

-So, for example, if a daughter or son living in South Australia tried to ring us about their parent who lives in Western Australia, then the call would finish up with OPAN’s South Australian member, the Aged Rights Advocacy Service.
-If you are calling from interstate about a Western Australian matter, please use our Western Australian number, (08) 9479 7566.
+For example, if a daughter or son living in South Australia tried to ring us about their parent who lives in Western Australia, then the call would finish up with OPAN’s South Australian member, the Aged Rights Advocacy Service.
+If you are calling from interstate about a Western Australian matter, please use our Western Australian number on 1800 655 566.

 Will Advocare advocate for me even though I live in a remote community?

 Yes.
 The majority of the advocacy and information we provide for people living in both metropolitan and regional, rural and remote Western Australia is via the telephone.
 Our advocates also visit remote and regional communities throughout Western Australia to provide community education sessions, information and advocacy.

 Can an advocate visit my Residential Aged Care Facility?